holoviz/panel/doc/tutorials/basic/build_image_classifier.md

 We will be using a *random* classifier.
 But you can replace it with your own classifier if you want.

 :::{note}
-When I ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ## Create the App